 Yes!
 If your group or organization would like Steve to give a demo, please contact us.

 If I register and send a check by mail, could the class fill up before you receive my payment?

 Yes it could.
 Registration for any class can only be guaranteed when we receive your payment.
 If you register and send a check by mail, you are taking a chance that someone else could register online (guaranteeing their registration) before we receive your check.
 Students will be registered in the order we receive paid registrations.
 Please see our Policies page for more info.

 Do you offer a group rate?
 How do we get the discount?

 Yes we do!
-Groups must be 5 registered, paid students that sign up at the same time, thus filling a class.
+Groups must be registered, paid students that sign up at the same time, filling an empty class.
 Please see our Policies Page for complete info.